apache/arrow/docs/source/python/parquet.rst

 KMS connection configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configuration of connection to KMS (``kms_connection_config`` used when
+Configuration of connection to KMS (:class:`~pyarrow.parquet.KmsConnectionConfig`
-creating file encryption and decryption properties) includes the following
+used when creating file encryption and decryption properties) includes the
-options:
+following options:

 * ``kms_instance_url``, URL of the KMS instance.
 * ``kms_instance_id``, ID of the KMS instance that will be used for encryption